virtual-labs/exp-local-beam-search-iiith/experiment/procedure.md

   - When a terminal state is reached, the simulation stops and can be reset to start again by clicking **"Reset"**.

 ### **Answering Questions**
-- Start hill climbing algorithm and type the answer in the observation tab when it stops.
+- Start beam search algorithm and type the answer in the observation tab when it stops.
 It will automatically proceed if the answer is correct.